Emily Ratajkowski Shows Off Her 5-Minute Makeup Tutorial For Vogue

-Emily Ratajkowski teamed up with Vogue (and videographer Rebecca Forteau) this week to record and release a quick and easy 5-minute makeup tutorial.
+Emily Ratajkowski teamed up with Vogue (and videographer Rebecca Forteau) this week to record and release a quick and easy five-minute makeup tutorial.
 Ratajkowski definitely knows her way around an eyeshadow palette as she is a veteran model and one to look for at New York Fashion Week in the coming days.
 The model has also been known to ditch her signature glammed-up look in favor of frolicking bare-faced around some of the world’s most beautiful beaches (after all, she does have her own swimwear line).

-In the video, Ratajkowski uses her fingers to blender her foundation which is almost always a beauty guru “no-no”.
-However, Ratajkowski defended her choice by saying that her fingers allow her to blend her makeup much more “seamlessly”.
-Apparently, her husband (whom she married in a secret courthouse wedding earlier this year) adorably calls it “finger-painting”.
+In the video, Ratajkowski uses her fingers to blender her foundation which is almost always a beauty guru “no-no.” However, Ratajkowski defended her choice by saying that her fingers allow her to blend her makeup much more “seamlessly.”
+Apparently, her husband (whom she married in a secret courthouse wedding earlier this year) adorably calls it “finger-painting.”

 Ratajkowski runs a coat of clear mascara through her thick brows to brush them up.
-“There’s nothing sadder than an eyebrow when it’s smushed down”, the model quips about her favorite feathered eye-brow look.
+“There’s nothing sadder than an eyebrow when it’s smushed down,” the model quips about her favorite feathered eye-brow look.
 Ratajkowski reveals in her tutorial that she is a huge fan of blush as she swirls the pink pigment across her sculpted cheeks.

 The look becomes a bit more date-night as the model sweeps on a coat of taupe and terra-cotta eyeshadow.
 She completes her eyes with a coat of black mascara.
 For the lips, nude and sultry seem to be the move as Ratajkowski expertly applies a rich lip color.
 To top off her selfie signature pout, she applies a shimmery gloss to complete the entire look.